HuygensING/hibb-faceted-search/README.md

 ### Emoji's
 - :zap: `:zap:` when introducing a breaking change
 - :bug: `:bug:` when fixing a bug
-- :cake: `:cake:` when adding a feature
+- :sparkles: `:sparkles:` when adding a feature
 - :flashlight: `:flashlight:` when improving debuggability
 - :lipstick: `:lipstick:` when improving the format/structure of the code
 - :racehorse: `:racehorse:` when improving performance